-This certification is widely recognized and highly regarded by the international wine and spirits industry.
+This certification is widely recognized and highly regarded by the international wine industry.

 This intense undertaking comprises a theory exam, two blind tasting exams and a presentation skills demonstration, along with requiring candidates to provide evidence of Responsible Beverage Alcohol Service certification.
 Detailed information on each component of the CWE Exam is included below.